Starmer promises action to end ‘shockingly easy’ access to knives online

 Employment minister Alison McGovern said new measures to use two-factor identification to prevent under-age people from buying knives are needed to stop the “absolute devastation” caused by the flow of blades.

-Home Secretary Yvette Cooper told MPs it is a “a total disgrace” that Rudakubana, then 17 and with a history of violence, was able to buy a weapon online and promised new measures in the Crime and Policing Bill this spring.
+Home secretary Yvette Cooper told MPs it is a “a total disgrace” that Rudakubana, then 17 and with a history of violence, was able to buy a weapon online through Amazon and promised new measures in the Crime and Policing Bill this spring.

 Writing in The Sun, Sir Keir said: “It remains shockingly easy for our children to get their hands on deadly knives.
 The lessons of this case could not be clearer.